 - Main Processing Window Toolbar: quick access to many processing functions.
-See "Toolbars" in the next section. - Peptide Candidates Frame (top left): PEAKS shows peptide sequence candidates, ranked by score for the selected spectrum.
+See "Toolbars" section below. - Peptide Candidates Frame (top left): PEAKS shows peptide sequence candidates, ranked by score for the selected spectrum.
 Peptide sequences are grouped by the headings: "Auto de novo", "Manual de novo", "user defined result type" and "database search results" depending on how they were derived.
 For de novo results, positional confidence is color coded on each residue.
-More specific positional confidence appears when the mouse is held over a sequence this shows the confidence in each of its parts. - Under the "Manual de novo" heading, the masses of the residues are displayed.
-That is to say, the mass of the whole peptide minus water.
+More specific positional confidence appears when the mouse is held over a sequence this shows the confidence in each of its parts.

 The ions displayed in both modes can be edited.
-See the section in configuring PEAKS 4.2
+See the section in configuring PEAKS Studio 4.0

-To switch views, choose 'Alignment by' from the 'View menu' • Ion Table Frame (top right): The Ion Table shows the proposed ions with their corresponding masses - i.e. the mass of the b1 ion is shown in the top right corner.
+To switch views, choose 'Alignment by' from the 'View menu' ■ Ion Table Frame (top right): the Ion Table shows the proposed ions with their corresponding masses - i.e. the mass of the b1 ion is shown in the top right corner.
 The default Ion Table will display b, a, immonium, yH2O, yNH3 and y ions in basic mode; it will display b, b-H2O, a, c, immonium, y, y-H2O, z, z' and y(2+) ions in advanced mode.
 To switch from basic mode to advanced mode, choose 'Show ion table' from the 'View' menu.

 The Ion Table Frame also contains an error plot (it may be necessary to scroll down to see the error plot).
 The error plot shows the confidence each ion is assigned.
 The most confident results lie on the centerline.
-Clicking a cell or column in the Ion Table highlights the corresponding points on the error plot and corresponding peaks on the spectrum.
+Clicking a cell or column in the Ion Table highlights the corresponding points on the error plot and corresponding PEAKS on the spectrum.